 CORC Environment, Environmental Sustainability, or Indigenous Communities Internship Award: Up to $2500

 Funding from the Iris Barr and the Professor Emeritus David Smith Internship Awards have been combined to provide one larger award to support an internship with an organization focused on the environment, environmental sustainability, or indigenous communities in either the U.S.A. or the developing world.
 The internship must relate to your academic work and career interests.

-The Charley Richardson 70F Labor Rights and Peace Studies Internship Grant: $3000
+The Charley Richardson 70F Labor Rights and Voices for Peace Internship Grant: $3000

 James Baldwin Div II and Div III Internship Grant: Up to $3000

 For summer 2015, the James Baldwin Scholars Program and the Career Options Resource Center will award 4-5 donor-funded grants of up to $3000 to assist Division II and III James Baldwin Scholars with the costs of doing an unpaid/underpaid internship that relates directly to the student's academic and career interests.
 Apply for the James Baldwin Div II and Div III Internship Grant - please use this link to apply, not the shared application below.